The 2024-2025 Joan and Joseph Birman Fellowship for Women Scholars

 The Joan and Joseph Birman Fellowship for Women Scholars is a mid-career research fellowship specially designed to fit the unique needs of women.
-The fellowships are open only to women.
-This fellowship program, established in 2017, is made possible by a generous gift from Joan and Joseph Birman.
+This fellowship program is made possible by a generous gift from Joan and Joseph Birman.

 The fellowship seeks to address the paucity of women at the highest levels of research in mathematics by giving exceptionally talented women extra research support during their mid-career years.

-Please list three reference writers for this application and use the email links on the MathPrograms.org coversheet to send passwords directly to the writers.
+- References: a list of three reference writers who can address the applicant’s accomplishments and research potential.
+Use the email links on the coversheet to send a password and instructions directly to the writers.

-Please use the above email for questions pertaining to the Birman Fellowship only.
+Please use this inquiry form for questions pertaining to the Birman fellowship only.